-I have successfully worked with people experiencing a wide range of issues including, depression, bullying, workplace conflict, low self-esteem, anxiety, post-traumatic stress, anger, loss of identity, substance misuse, childhood & adult sexual abuse (including incest), bereavement, relationship difficulties, boundary difficulties, shame, midlife crisis and spiritual crisis.
+I have successfully worked with people experiencing a wide range of issues including, depression, bullying, workplace conflict, low self-esteem, anxiety, post-traumatic stress, anger, sexuality, loss of identity, substance misuse, childhood & adult sexual abuse (including incest), bereavement, relationship difficulties, boundary difficulties, shame, midlife crisis and spiritual crisis.

 Special areas of interest include-

 - Substance misuse – I have over six years experience in NHS addiction services and with private clients.
 For many people with compulsive behaviour their lives have become increasingly unmanageable through the pursuit of trying to “fix” painful feelings, unwanted thoughts or memories.
 By exploring the feelings and emotions that drive your addiction you can learn to work more effectively with your cravings, break the cycle of dependency and lead a more rewarding life.

 - Masculinity & men’s issues – The modern world teaches men to be driven and goal orientated but this has a negative impact on family, friendships, health and enjoyment of life.
 By connecting with a deeper sense of who we are and what really matters to us we can inhabit a more positive male identity full of confidence, courage and tenderness.